DavorMar/rustautogui/README.md

 ```

-### OpenCL V2 variant
+## OpenCL V2 variant
 ----
 - more omptimised
 - more sucsceptible to the types of images searched for
-- has an open parameter which should be tweaked by user, unlike V1 which has auto tweaking and is less succeptible to changes
+- has an open parameter which should be tweaked by user, unlike V1 which has auto tweaking and detection of segmentation levels, and is less succeptible to changes

 *the algorithm does two correlation checks.
 First with roughly segmented image, with small number of segments, then on second finer segmented image, with higher precision and more segments.
 Positions found by rough image, which runs very fast, are checked with finer image.
 Sometimes, rough image is segmented by too small factor and leads to many false positives, which slows down algorithm due to too many checks on finer image*